 On assignment from the Board, the Auditor conducts a summary review of all interim financial statements pursuant to the applicable standard for limited reviews (SÖG) 2410 "Limited review of interim financial information conducted by the company's appointed auditor".
-Other statutory audits of the Annual Report, Consolidated Financial Statements and accounting records and the Board of Directors' and Chief Executive Officer's management is conducted pursuant to applicable Swedish RS Auditing Standards.
+Other statutory audits of the Annual Accounts, Consolidated Accounts and accounting records and the Board of Directors' and CEO's administration is conducted pursuant to applicable Swedish RS Auditing Standards.
 Audits of management, internal processes and control systems are conducted in the fourth quarter.
 The conclusions of this audit are reported to the Audit Committee, and for the fourth quarter, also directly to the Board of Directors.
-During the year, the Auditors attended four meetings with the Audit Committee and one meeting with the Board of Directors.
+During the year, the Auditors attended three meetings with the Audit Committee and one meeting with the Board of Directors.

-Apart from auditing, Medivir also consulted PricewaterhouseCoopers on tax issues and a range of accounting matters.
-PricewaterhouseCoopers is accountable for verifying its independence ahead of decisions to also offer independent advisory services to Medivir apart from its auditing assignment.
-Information on audit fees is stated in Note 2 on page 52.
+Apart from auditing, Medivir also consulted PricewaterhouseCoopers on tax issues and a range of accounting and finance matters.
+Pricewaterhouse-Coopers is accountable for verifying its independence ahead of decisions to also offer independent advisory services to Medivir apart from its auditing assignment.
+Information on audit fees is stated in Note 3 on page 50.